REACH - Events

 Working together on challenges faced by Downstream Users [2 MB] - Jack de Bruijn, Director of Risk Management, ECHA

 Conclusions and Closing

 Conclusions [328 KB] - Geert Dancet, Executive Director, European Chemicals Agency

 Closing - Gwenole Cozigou, Director, DG Enterprise and Industry

 Workshop on the Second Regulatory Review on Nanomaterials, 30 January 2013, Brussels

 On 30 January 2013, the Commission has hosted a workshop to present and discuss the main findings of the Second Regulatory Review on Nanomaterials with representatives from the European Parliament, Member States and stakeholders.

 On 3 October 2012, the Commission has adopted the Communication on the Second Regulatory Review on Nanomaterials .
 This Communication constitutes the follow-up to the 2008 Commission Communication on regulatory aspects of nanomaterials.
 It assesses the adequacy and implementation of EU legislation for nanomaterials, indicates follow-up actions and responds to issues raised by the European Parliament¹, the European Economic and Social Committee² and the Council³.
 As part of the Second Regulatory Review, the Commission also adopted a Staff Working Paper on Nanomaterial Types and Uses, including Safety Aspects .
 The Staff Working Paper presents available information on types and uses of nanomaterials and analyses relevant information on the safety of nanomaterials.

-A full video recording of the workshop can be viewed via this webstreaming link.
+A video recording of the Opening and Session 1 can be viewed via this webstreaming link.

 Session 1: The Market Potential and Knowledge Base